 Following World War II, many people began moving to the cities, and the C&MA continued to move forward.
 The tabernacles were exchanged for traditional church buildings and many C&MA churches moved to the suburbs.
 In 1974 the C&MA officially declared itself to be a denomination, along with a sweeping restructuring of the organization.
 During this time, Dr. A.W.
 Tozer and Dr. Louis L. King greatly influenced The Alliance.
 Dr. King as head of the missionary effort began to implement the indigenous church policy—envisioning each national church of the C&MA as self-supporting, self-propagating, and self-governing entity.
 Learn more about the growth of the church both overseas and domestically.

 The C&MA in the U.S. and Canada became increasingly multicultural with the influx of refugees from Southeast Asia in the mid-1970s, and immigrants from many parts of the world.
 As ethnic churches were planted the awareness of a need for mission-sending congregations was never higher.
-Find out how The Alliance is answering the call to go and make disciples.
+Check out the Alliance 101 website to learn more!